I2VControl: Disentangled and Unified Video Motion Synthesis Control: Introduction

 \section{Introduction}

 \begin{quote} \textit{``The whole is greater than the sum of its parts.''}

 -- Aristotle, \textit{Metaphysics} \end{quote}

-Video synthesis technology has significant potential across various fields, such as film production, education, gaming, social media, and advertising.
-Recently, video synthesis technology has made rapid advancements, with state-of-the-art models like Sora~\cite{videoworldsimulators2024}, Kling~\cite{kling} and Vidu~\cite{bao2024vidu} achieving outstanding results in generating high-quality video content.
-In this context, controllability has become crucial for optimizing video production workflows and enhancing content quality, allowing creators to precisely adjust and present their desired visual narratives.

-While the integration of text and visual modalities~\cite{clip} is widely adopted, relying solely on textual conditions to guide video creation poses a significant challenge: the ability to accurately align textual descriptions with the complex motions in videos.
-This misalignment can lead to a synthesis that strays far from user intentions, ultimately constraining the practical applications of the technology.
-To address this challenge, prior approaches have attempted to guide the video synthesis process by injecting additional control signals, such as motion drag based control~\cite{wu2024draganything,boximator} and camera pose control~\cite{wang2023motionctrl,he2024cameractrl}.
-These approaches, however, often focus on a single type of motion pattern and necessitate the construction of specific data formats tailored for certain scenarios, lacking a comprehensive framework for the integration of multiple control modalities.
-This limitation proves to be a significant barrier for complex video synthesis tasks.
-Consequently, these methods, while innovative, do not fully meet the expectations for a satisfactory and intuitive user experience.
+Motion controllability plays a pivotal role in video synthesis technology~\cite{videoworldsimulators2024,kling,bao2024vidu,wan2.1}, particularly when video creators require meticulously designed spatiotemporal dynamics.
+To align generated video motion with human intent — a goal often unmet by text prompts~\cite{clip} due to their limited expressiveness — some approaches have attempted to guide the video synthesis process by injecting additional control signals, such as motion dragging~\cite{wu2024draganything,boximator,jain2024peekaboo}, camera pose~\cite{wang2023motionctrl,he2024cameractrl} and motion brush~\cite{shi2024motion,gen2}.

+Previous motion control approaches often focus on a single type of motion pattern and necessitate the construction of specific data formats (e.g. 3D static dataset RealEstate10K~\cite{zhou2018stereo} for camera control) tailored for certain scenarios, lacking a comprehensive framework for the integration of multiple control types.
+Simply integrating them into a single inference pipeline would lead to logical conflicts.
+For instance in Fig.~\ref{fig:conflict} (a), the dragging control requires source and target positions for objects; however, if camera control is added, the target position may differ across different camera views, which could lead to inconsistencies of user intent.
+Another example in Fig.~\ref{fig:conflict} (b) involves using a motion brush (animate a selected area while keeping other areas fixed); if camera control is added, background pixels would move, creating logical conflict.

+This limitation is a significant barrier for complex video synthesis tasks.
+Consequently, previous single-typed methods, while innovative, do not fully meet the expectations for a satisfactory and intuitive user experience.
 They often lack the versatility and flexibility required to seamlessly control the video synthesis process, thus providing users with tools that may not be sufficiently adaptable to the wide range of creative demands encountered in video production.